jlcunha/HealthInsuranceCrossSell/README.md

  The code of the evaluation business performance can be seen in this [link](src/insurance_evaluation.py).

 ### **2.12 - Design of Machine Learning Model Framework for Production Deployment**
-The final product of this project is a Google Sheets document that is linked to the machine learning model that is currently in production.
-This document provides the list of customers who are likely to purchase car insurance, based on the predictions made by the model.
+The final product of this project is a Google Sheets document that is linked to the deployed machine learning model.
+This document provides a list of customers who are likely to purchase car insurance, based on the predictions made by the model.

 <img src="img/design_production.png" width="900">

+---

 ### Google Sheets

+To obtain the predictions, the seller only needs to input the customer data, click on "Health Insurance Prediction", and then on "Get Prediction".
+Google Sheets will connect with the deployed model and retrieve the score.
+Following this, the customers who should be offered the insurance are highlighted in blue.

 <img src="img/deploy.gif" width="900">

  The code used to deploy the model can be seen in this [link](deploy).

+## **3 - Next Steps**
+1. Create new features by using benchmarking and mathematical operations.
+2. Test new subsets of features, as well as different combinations of features.
+3. Collect new data, to improve model performance

-## 3 - Technologies
+## **4 - Technologies**

 [![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)](https://www.python.org/)
 [![Jupyter Notebook](https://img.shields.io/badge/jupyter-%23FA0F00.svg?style=for-the-badge&logo=jupyter&logoColor=white)](https://jupyter.org/)